 - Where it sits in the circle of fifths

-Knowing these bus stops on our journey will give us so much clarity when we go to plan Amy’s assignments and lesson activities.
+Breaking down the topic into smaller segments will give you so much clarity when you go to plan specific assignments and lesson activities.

 Step 3: Find the Appropriate Games & Activities